 - Will you have an extravagant funeral?
 Some people want an extravagant send-off.
 If that is the case for you, add this to your coverage consideration column.

 Your ultimate goal is to make sure that your family has some financial resilience should you unexpectedly die.
-It’s unpleasant to think about, sure, but thoughtfully preparing for the worst is one of the greatest acts of love you can offer your family and friends.

 - She is her family’s primary earner, making $160K per year as a dentist.

 - Her partner is a stay-at-home parent to their two toddlers and three dogs.

 - They live in a 4-bedroom house and have a $2100/mo mortgage payment.